Spiritual Gift of Shepherd/Pastor

-The Chief Shepherd was Jesus Christ; those with the spiritual gift of Shepherd/Pastor are essentially “assistant shepherds” – Appointed by the Holy Spirit as overseers (Acts 14:23).
-Three of Paul’s letters, 1 & 2 Timothy and Titus, were called “pastoral epistles”.
+The Chief Shepherd is Jesus Christ; those with the spiritual gift of Shepherd/Pastor are essentially “assistant shepherds” – Appointed by the Holy Spirit as overseers (Acts 14:23).
+Three of Paul’s letters, 1 & 2 Timothy and Titus, are called “pastoral epistles”.
 They tell the shepherds how to watch over the flock.
 (Graham, 185)

 “For a preacher must not only feed the sheep, so as to instruct them on how to be good Christians, but, besides this, must guard against the wolves, lest they attack the sheep and lead them astray with false doctrine, and introduce error with which the devil would not find fault.”
 (Luther, 205)